 - Adjust the trade-off between noise and motion blur.
 Go to Video > Image > Exposure and move the Blur-noise trade-off slider toward Low noise. - Set the exposure mode to automatic.

 A high max shutter value can result in motion blur.

-- To slow down the shutter speed, set max shutter to the highest possible value. - If possible, move the slider under Aperture toward Open. - Reduce sharpness in the image, under Video > Image > Appearance.
+• To slow down the shutter speed, set max shutter to the highest possible value.